LearnOnDemandSystems/docs/lod/lod-api/lod-api-classaccessurl.md

 # ClassAccessUrl

-The **ClassAccessUrl** command returns a single use URL to access the class monitoring page.
+The **ClassAccessUrl** command returns a single use URL to access the class management page.

 ## Parameters